punxaphil/maxi-media-player/README.md

 # grouping specific
 groupingTitle: ''
-predefinedGroups: # defaults to empty
+predefinedGroups: # defaults to empty.
+More advanced features in separate section further down.
   - name: Inside
     volume: 15 # If you want to set the volume of all speakers when grouping
     unmuteWhenGrouped: true # If you want to unmute all speakers when grouping